libjpeg-turbo/buildscripts/README.txt

 Build Environment: OS X
 -----------------------

-Recommended version:  OS X 10.6 (Snow Leopard)
+OS X 10.6 (Snow Leopard) or later required

 Xcode 3.2.6 and iOS SDK 4.3 for Snow Leopard (available at https://developer.apple.com/downloads -- Apple ID required.)
-The build scripts need this in order to produce libjpeg-turbo binaries that are backward compatible with OS X 10.4/10.5 and the iPhone 3G.
-The Xcode tools should be installed under /Developer, and the "Mac OS X 10.4 SDK" and "iOS SDK" options should be installed.
+The build scripts need this in order to produce libjpeg-turbo binaries that are backward compatible with OS X 10.5 and the iPhone 3G.
+The Xcode tools should be installed under /Developer, and the "iOS SDK" option should be installed.

 Xcode 4.5.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce